Code-Institute-Submissions/ms1-the_rolls/README.md

 ## Feature testing
 ### Manual Testing
+The following elements and sections were tested manually on all screens sizes in all orientations.

 #### Header
 - The navigation links were tested to ensure that they work correctly on each page.